sa1672ndo/angelauramc.github.io/markdown/wiki/getting_started/INSTALL.md

 1. Follow these steps to install [TrollStore](https://ios.cfw.guide/installing-trollstore/).

 2. Download the latest developer build from [here](https://nightly.link/AngelAuraMC/Amethyst-iOS/workflows/development/main/org.angelauramc.amethyst-ios.ipa.zip).
 Expect to encounter bugs!
-    - For a specific (outdated) release, you can find its package on the [Releases](https://https://github.com/AngelAuraMC/Amethyst-iOS/releases) page

 3. Locate where the .ipa was downloaded, tap the Share icon, and choose TrollStore in the list of options available.